The Itch to Ditch: 3 Tips for Sticking with Your Resolutions

 Patience is a Virtue

 We can call a car to arrive in a manner of minutes from the palm of our hand, or order items online and see them at our door in two days or less.
 When these things don’t happen, we grow antsy and restless as we wait for items to arrive.
 Goal setting is no different.
-We want to reach the finish line so fast when setting goals that we don’t like to be wait for results.
+We want to reach the finish line so fast when setting goals that we don’t like to wait for results.
 Have you ever completed a workout and thought “ok I’m definitely down those 5 pounds” or expected to grow hundreds of social media followers overnight?
 Reaching goals takes time.
 Embrace time as part of the journey and don’t rush the results.
 Additionally, don’t let the speed of reaching your goal stop you from achieving it.
-It’s easy to throw in the towel early on, but don’t.
+It’s easy to throw in the towel early on but don’t.
 The results you are looking for will come as long as you keep working on them.

 Spread the Word